pratyanchjain/PsychSonaStudyReminder/README.md

 Then, all you need to do is to let the program keep running in the background.
 You will get notified via Outlook whenever a new study opens up in which you haven't participated already!

+At any point, if you want to exit the program or terminate the search process, any terminal input will do just that.
+Remember, you need to make sure that the program has a stable internet connection, and that it is kept running.

+**Report any bugs, or suggestions to jain617@purdue.edu!**